 - Whey – This protein packs a punch!
 It is the fastest digesting protein, making it ideal for a post-workout supplement mixed into a fruit and veggie smoothie.
 It also contains all of the essential amino acids, making it a complete protein.
 Check the label—many brands load up with sugar or dilute the protein per serving with other additives.

 Next time you hit up the grocery store, make sure these items are on the list.
-A properly fueled body will help ensure you get the most out of your workouts and perform at your best in competition.
+A properly fueled body will help ensure you get the most out of your workouts and perform at your best and relieve muscle soreness fast.
 Let us know: What food do you consider a must for all athletes?
 What foods should athletes avoid at all costs?
 Join the conversation below.
 Let us know how your diet impacts your performance and sign up to stay updated on all the latest from #ITSTHENERVE.

 MORE ON THE HOTSHOT BLOG